dmassant/dotfiles/README.md

 This is where I store the settings I use for my terminal.

 To apply them...
+clone this repo, then go into that dir and do `./install` ...then do something else...

 This is also great: https://gist.github.com/fzrh/a54f2ef82c418bb5d929